Automattic/jetpack/readme.txt

 = Should I purchase a paid plan? =
 Jetpack's paid services include real-time backups, security scanning, premium themes, spam filtering, video hosting, site monetization, SEO tools, search, priority support, and more.

-To learn more about the essential security and WordPress services we provide, vist our [plan comparison page](https://jetpack.com/pricing?from=wporg).
+To learn more about the essential security and WordPress services we provide, visit our [plan comparison page](https://jetpack.com/pricing?from=wporg).

 = Why do I need a WordPress.com account? =